mattweidman/TeamRanks/README.md

 # TeamRanks
-Website for picking out our compilers teams by taking into account people's rankings for each other
+Website for picking out our compilers teams by taking into account people's rankings for each other.
+Written using Django.